angelr1076/JavaScript_Algorithms/README.md

 # JavaScript_Algorithms
-A repository to track algorithms I complete from FCC, CodeWars, Eloquent JavaScript, etc.
+A repository to track algorithms I work on from FCC, CodeWars, Eloquent JavaScript, etc.

-I'm getting back into the swing of things with JavaScript from my Web Development Bootcamp days and some days prior.
-Also working to get comfortable again with data structures and algorithms.
+Getting back into the swing of things with JavaScript from my Web Development Bootcamp days.
+Also working to get more comfortable again with data structures and algorithms.